BoyceLab/EHRdemo/privacy.md

 The production pipeline source code is **not** included here.
 To request access for collaboration, contact the ARC Data Team at ALS TDI.

-## Reporting concerns

-If you believe any content in this repository or on this site contains real patient information that should not be public, please contact us immediately:

-- Email: **[ARC data team contact]**
-- ALS Therapy Development Institute, 480 Arsenal Street, Suite 201, Watertown, MA 02472

-We take this very seriously.
-We will investigate any report within one business day.

----

 *Dedicated to curing ALS.*